 In addition to foraging 8-12 pounds of grass and plants every day, each sheep at the Thompson-Neely Farmstead needs supplies like hay, grain, and supplemental minerals.
-They also require veterinary care, medications, fresh straw bedding, and the loving attention of the park’s farmstead manager, Ross.
+They also require veterinary care, medications, fresh straw bedding, and the attention and care of the park’s farmstead manager, Ross.

 Hover over each sheep’s photo to see its name and description.